Cheapest Car Insurance in South Carolina (Best Rates in 2026)

 Your current company will almost never raise your rates until your policy renewal.
 So, you should wait until your insurance is about to expire before making a change.

-Cheap SC auto insurance for teens with a ticket or accident: Geico
+What is the cheapest SC auto insurance for teens with a bad driving record?

-Geico charges around $172 per month for an 18-year-old with one speeding ticket.
+Geico is the cheapest for teen drivers with a ticket or accident in South Carolina.
+Geico charges around $172 per month for an 18-year-old with one speeding ticket, which is a savings of around 42%.
 It's also the cheapest option for teens after an at-fault accident, at $192 per month for liability-only insurance.
+That's 46% cheaper than the state average.

 Cheapest car insurance quotes in South Carolina for teens with bad driving records